Islandora-Labs/islandora_simple_map/README.md

 ## Overview

-This module can use geographic coordinates and place names to populate an object's map.
-You can configure multiple MODS elements in a preferred order y entering XPath expressions in the admin setting's "XPath expressions to MODS elements containing map data" form field.
+This module can use geographic coordinates and place names in MODS elements to populate a Google map that is then appended to the object's display.
+Site admins ccan configure multiple MODS elements in a preferred order by entering XPath expressions in the admin setting's "XPath expressions to MODS elements containing map data" field.
 Data from the first element to match one of the configured XPath expressions is used to render the map.
+The module provide sensible default values that prefer `<subject><cartographics><coordinates>` over `<subject><geographic>`.

 ### Using geographic coordinates to create maps